matthiashaefeli/matyou_blogs_docu/good_to_know/regex-remove.md

-# Remove whitespace - and / with regex and gub
+# Remove whitespace - and / with regex and gsub

 ```
 2.7.2 :001 > 'this is-a/test'.gsub(/\s+|\-|\//, '')